-- Reduction in catastrophic wildfire (difficult to quantify). - Reduction in loss of life and property due to catastrophic wildfire near settlements. - Reduction in carbon emissions from loss of property and carbon emissions resulting from reconstruction or lost properties. - Indirect wildlife benefits through management of stand structure and various habitat benefits. - Engages communities in a proactive manner to empower residents to actively participate and take responsibility for risk awareness and mitigation activities for wildland fire.
+- Reduces catastrophic wildfire (difficult to quantify). - Reduces loss of life and property due to catastrophic wildfire near settlements. - Reduces carbon emissions from loss of property and from reconstruction of lost properties. - Provides indirect wildlife benefits through management of stand structure and various habitat benefits. - Engages communities in a proactive manner to empower residents to actively participate in and take responsibility for risk awareness and mitigation activities for wildland fire.